 Problem 2.1.9 (Binary trees).
 In this problem we consider finite trees $\mathfrak{T}$ where each vertex can have zero, one, or two children.
 The signature consists of two binary relational symbols L and R: L(x, y) means that y is the left son of x, and R(x, y) for the right son; there is always at most one left son, and at most one right son.
-Prove that, for any natural number $n \in \mathbb{N}$ , one can express that $\mathfrak{T}$ is the complete binary tree of depth n as a first-order logic sentence $\varphi_n$ of size O(n) using only two variables x and y (which can be re-quantified as often as necessary).
+Prove that, for any natural number $n \in \mathbb{N}$ , one can express that $\mathfrak{T}$ is the complete binary tree of depth n (i.e., one where all leaves are at depth n and all other nodes have exactly two children) as a first-order logic sentence $\varphi_n$ of size O(n) using only two variables x and y (which can be re-quantified as often as necessary).